adbar/trafilatura/docs/tutorial1.rst

-Tutorial: from a list of links to a frequency list
+Tutorial: From a list of links to a frequency list
 ==================================================